uq-eresearch/oztrack/readme.md

 * Provided by the [Department of Environment, Water, Population and Communities, Australian Government](http://www.environment.gov.au/).
 * Available under Agreement for the Supply of Data with the Department of Environment, Water, Population and Communities, Australian Government.

+The CAPAD layers are distributed in Shapefile format.
+To simplify layer management in OzTrack, we merge the `capad10_external` and `capad10_external_restricted` Shapefiles into a single Shapefile using the open-source QGIS application.
+In QGIS, select ''Vector > Data Management Tools > Merge shapefiles'' and enter the paths for the two Shapefiles.

+The resulting files should be placed under `$GEOSERVER_HOME/shapefiles/capad10_external_all/`.

 #### Collaborative Australian Protected Areas Database (marine)

 * [Collaborative Australian Protected Areas Database (CAPAD) 2010 - Marine](http://www.environment.gov.au/metadataexplorer/full_metadata.jsp?docId=%7B4970516C-6F4A-4B1E-AF33-AB6BDE6B008A%7D)